Gowiem/terraform-workshops/intermediate-terraform/examples/planning/README.md

 cd ../
 ```

-We'll make a change to the instance type, changing to t2.medium and apply
+We'll make a change to the instance type, changing to t2.medium and run a `terraform apply`:

 ```
 resource "aws_instance" "instance" {